 - If you are on a low income, you may be able to get help with the cost of travelling to hospital for your treatment.
 You could get a refund on your bus, train or taxi fares.
-Or you could get money to help pay for petrol.
+Or you could get money to help with some of your petrol costs.
 People with cancer will get free parking at most hospitals.
 Speak to the staff at the hospital for more information. - There are special rates for bus, coach and train tickets for some older people and people with disabilities.
 For more information visit gov.uk or nidirect.gov.uk

 If you have problems moving around, you may be able to get a Blue Badge.
-This means you can park in parking spaces that are closer to where you need to go, such as hospitals or supermarkets.
+This allows you to park in parking spaces that are closer to where you need to go, such as hospitals or supermarkets.
 To find out more, visit gov.uk or nidirect.gov.uk